-- Here first make sure Storage sense switch is toggled on.
+- Here first make sure the Storage sense switch is toggled on.

 - Use the drop-down menu to select when you want to run Storage sense automatically when your device is running low on storage.

-- Under “Temporary files,” check the Delete temporary files that my apps aren’t using option.
+- Under “Temporary files,” check the Delete temporary files that my apps aren’t using the option.

 - Using the “Delete files in my recycle bin if they have been there for over” drop-down menu and select 1, 14, 30, 60 days, or never to disable the option.